romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-What is a best practice for managing encrypted secrets at the repository level in GitHub Actions?
+Q: What is a best practice for managing encrypted secrets at the repository level in GitHub Actions?
 <details><summary>Show the answer</summary><p>

 - **Use the repository settings to add encrypted secrets that are specific to the repository**